Dubai Police Force: History

-The police force closely cooperates with civil defence and ambulance personnel.
+The police force cooperates with the civil defence and ambulance personnel.

-After many years, the logo/emblem of the police force was modified in January 2018.
+After many years, the logo/emblem of the police force was modified on January 2018.

 In 2023, the United Arab Emirates’ first ever all-female SWAT team competed in the SWAT World Challenge for the Dubai Police.
 The team, endorsed by first lieutenant Yasser al Zarouni, is made up of “jiujitsu champions and keen-eyed sharpshooters” such as lieutenant Latifa al-Salman and sergeant Sheikha Ali Abdullah, as well as nine additional members.